 The substance is toxic to aquatic organisms.
+The substance may cause long-term effects in the aquatic environment.
 It is strongly advised not to let the chemical enter into the environment.

 Sediment/Soil Concentrations:

 Concentrations of this compound in sediment/soil.